Michael Gianaris: Education

-In May 2024, Gianaris and Andrew Hevesi secured $70 million for school safety equipment in religious and independent schools in the 2024-2025 state budget, they initially lobbied for $90 million but negotiated to $70 million.
-Gianaris cited this as their commitment to advocating for additional resources to schools amidst concerns about increases in anti semitic attacks from the Israel-Palestine tensions.
+In May 2024, Gianaris and Andrew Hevesi lobbied for $70 million for school safety equipment in religious and independent schools in the 2024-2025 state budget. they initially lobbied for $90 million but negotiated to $70 million.

 Voting rights

 In 2018, he introduced legislation to automatically register eligible voters otherwise interacting with state government.

 In September 2023, governor Kathy Hochul signed his senate bill to expand early mail-in voting for all New Yorkers.
 Republican groups, including republican congresswoman Elise Stefanik, attempted to challenge this expansion but a state appellate rejected it and affirmed the law.

 Gun control

 In the 2023-2024 legislative session, Gianaris sponsored a bill to prohibit openly carrying a rifle or shotgun.
 Gianaris co-sponsored other bills such as S4818 which establishes a 10-day waiting period to buy a firearm.

 Congestion pricing

 Gianaris alongside Zohran Mamdani lobbied for $90 million in additional bus funding before congestion pricing took place to split half of it to fund more fare-free bus lines and the other half for increasing bus reliability.
 In response to Governor Kathy Hochul reversal on her support and implementation of congestion pricing, Gianaris opposed a payroll tax that was floated to replace the funding not generated by congestion pricing.
 He stated their reaction of her reversal "This whole thing was just dropped on us just yesterday and to expect us to have serious, substantive, deliberative discussion on such an important issue in 24 hours is unrealistic" and that "We put the burden on New York City to bail out the MTA just last year with this exact tax and I don’t think many of us who represent the city support doing it again".